Mizumi/FTC-4982-Updgraded-Joystick-Driver/README.md

 FIRST Tech Challenge Team #4982's Upgraded Joystick Driver for use with RobotC.
 This driver simplifies usage of joysticks even further, with automatic value updating and on-the-fly swapping of joysticks via software.

+How do I use it?
+=
+Simply include "upgradedJoystick.h" at the top of your program instead of the normal "JoystickDriver.c" file.

+What can it do?
+=
 No more calling those pesky joystick update functions - just access the values directly and they're guaranteed to be up-to-date:

 ```